 - 5.21.
-The total number of TIs of the packages handled by workers undertaking specific transport operations may be used as a general indicator of external exposures, for example as follows: - (a) To establish a relationship between the total number of TIs of packages transported and the external exposures received; - (b) To determine the external exposure associated with the transport of packages with a unit TI, that is representative of good practices in a specific transport operation; - (c) To define a threshold value for the total number of the TIs of packages handled in a year, below which the occupational exposures are likely to be below 1 mSv in a year. - 5.22.
-Information from several studies has indicated a general correlation between the numbers of TIs of the packages handled and occupational exposure, with greater numbers of TIs resulting in higher doses to workers [11], [14], [21].
-In cases for which a reproducible correlation between TI and occupational exposure for specific transport operations can be demonstrated, this correlation can be used to establish a screening level in terms of the total number of TIs of the packages handled below which workplace monitoring or individual monitoring would not be necessary.
-When the characteristics of the transport operations change in a way that might result in an increase in occupational exposure, the screening level should be reassessed. - 5.23.
-By taking into account the dose rate limits of the different package categories (see Table 1), it is possible to calculate the number of packages that could be transported under normal conditions of transport before occupational exposures are likely to exceed 1 mSv in a year.
-Table 2 provides estimates of the number of packages of each category that can be handled in a year before a worker would receive an external exposure exceeding 1 mSv in a year.
-The numbers are based on the maximum dose rate expected from a package in each category, except as specified in footnotes a and b in Table 2 for the surface dose rate.
+The sum of the TIs for the packages handled by workers undertaking specific transport operations may be used as a general indicator of external exposures, for example as follows: - (a) To establish a relationship between the sum of the TIs for the packages transported and the external exposures received; - (b) To determine the external exposure associated with the transport of packages with a unit TI that is representative of good practices in a specific transport operation; - (c) To define a threshold for the sum of the TIs for the packages handled in a year, below which the occupational exposures are likely to be below 1 mSv in a year. - 5.22.
+Information from several studies has indicated a general correlation between the sum of the TIs for the packages handled and occupational exposure, with higher TIs resulting in higher doses to workers [11, 14, 21].
+In cases for which a reproducible correlation between TI and occupational exposure for specific transport operations can be demonstrated, this correlation can be used

+TABLE 2.
+NUMBERS OF PACKAGES OF DIFFERENT CATEGORIES THAT CAN BE HANDLED ANNUALLY WITHOUT OCCUPATIONAL EXPOSURES EXCEEDING 1 mSv IN A YEAR to establish a screening level, in terms of the sum of the TIs for the packages handled, below which workplace monitoring or individual monitoring would not be necessary.
+When the characteristics of the transport operations change in a way that might result in an increase in occupational exposure, the screening level should be reassessed.